TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Proposed Approach

 \subsection{Prioritizing Personalization and Generalization:}

 To prioritize personalization and generalization in federated learning (FL), we propose a strategy that preserves valuable prior knowledge from pretrained models while adapting them to specific tasks efficiently.
-Fine-tuning entire networks with limited data can compromise their original abilities, especially in FL settings with resource constraints.
-Therefore, we focus on a simple attention-based adapter approach, integrated with the CLIP model, which allows for rapid task-specific adaptation with minimal resource overhead.
+Fine-tuning entire networks with limited data can compromise their original abilities, specially in resource constrained FL settings.
+Considering that, we focus on an attention-based adapter technique with the integration of the CLIP model.
+This approach enables swift task-specific adaptation and a minimal overhead of resources.
 The steps are detailed below: